-If you're looking for ways to scale your editorial marketing practice to meet the needs of your clients, outsourcing to quality freelance writers is probably an ongoing pain point for you.
+If you’re looking for ways to scale your editorial marketing practice to meet your clients’ needs, outsourcing to quality freelance writers is probably an ongoing pain point for you.

-I actually like writing a lot.
-But there's only one of me.
-So I can't realistically deliver the editorial packages my clients need without help.
+I like writing.
+But there’s only one of me.
+So I can’t realistically deliver the editorial packages my clients need without help.
 I use most of the online writer marketplaces fairly regularly.
-I've written about WriterAccess and ContentGrow in other posts.
-But Verblio was a new one I hadn't tried.
+I’ve written about WriterAccess and ContentGrow in other posts.
+But Verblio was a new one I hadn’t tried.

-So after several months of testing the service, I invited Verblio's VP of Product Marketing Laura Smous to be a guest on the Earned Media Podcast.
+So after several months of testing the service, I invited Verblio’s VP of Product Marketing Laura Smous, to be a guest on the Earned Media Podcast.
 I pulled a transcript of our interview and outsourced this blog post through their service with one caveat.
-Laura connected me with one of their customer success reps to make sure one of their best writers got this job.
+Laura connected me with one of their customer success reps to ensure one of their best writers got this job.

 Unlike the other online writer marketplaces, you can’t select the writer you want to use on Verblio.
 Instead, you post the job with a brief, and someone writes the article on spec.
 And you don’t have to buy it if you don’t like it.
 So if you want to get a sense of their top level of service, listen to my interview with Laura and come back and read this post by Jason Joseph.

-Depending on your sector and objectives, Verblio may or may not be good for you.
-But the entirely unedited post – with uncorrected mistakes – from Verblio starts here and was delivered with the headline…
+Depending on your sector and objectives, Verblio may or may not be suitable for you.
+But the entirely unedited post – with uncorrected mistakes – from Verblio started here and was delivered with the headline…

 A Complete Guide to Using Verblio for Content Marketing